Performance of prototype GE1/1 chambers for the CMS muon spectrometer upgrade: Discharge Probability

-The efficiency of the GE1$\slash$1 chambers is measured for the gas mixtures Ar$\slash$CO$_{2}$ (70$\slash$30) and Ar$\slash$CO$_{2} \slash$CF$_{4}$ corresponding to effective gains of $\sim \slash$CF$_{4}$.
-The timing resolution primarily depends upon the drift voltage at a constant value of transfer and induction fields.
-However, GE1$\slash$1 chambers are powered using a divider chain~\cite{} allowing all the fields to vary simultaneously.
-Therefore, it is very difficult to make any conclusive statement for the timing improvement of Ar$\slash$CO$_{2} 10^4$) to ensure the maximum detection efficiency while maintaining the timing performance.
-However, in case of intense particle fluxes or densely ionizing trails, operating a detector at high gains increases the probability of producing discharges which could damage the detectors.
-Discharges initiate when the charge exceeds Raether limit~\cite{rathaerL}, resulting in the variations in the local electric field.
-The local perturbation of the electric field can afterwards transform the avalanche into a streamer which propagates through both the directions of GEM electrodes and hence provokes the electrical breakdown of the gas.
-The three amplification stages, however, in GE1$\slash$1 chamber are slightly set to different gains by applying different voltages across the foils.
-The voltage across first GEM foil is 3$\%$ higher than on second GEM foil which itself is 5$\%$ higher than third foil.
-This configuration reduces the probability of discharge significantly because of the gain sharing between three amplification stages, and also because these layers are independent of the readout plane which considerably diminishes the propagation of a streamer before further amplification.
-The particular design, in turn, reduces their probability of inducing large signals on the readout board and reduces the chances of possible damage to detector and electronics.
+The GE1$\slash$1 detectors will operate at sufficiently high gain ($\sim$$10^4$) to ensure maximum detection efficiency while maintaining timing performance.
+However, with high gains, intense particle fluxes, and densely ionizing particles, the probability increases for producing discharges that could damage the detectors.
+Discharges are initiated when local charge exceeds the Raether limit~\cite{rathaerL}, resulting in variations in the local electric field.
+These variations can transform the avalanche into a streamer that propagates in both directions toward GEM electrodes and provokes electrical breakdown of the gas.
+However, several features of the chamber design reduce the probability of a discharge and limit the damage from those that occur, as previously established~\cite{six}.
+These features, discussed below, are the asymmetric distribution of charge-amplifying electric fields over the three GEM foils, sectorization of the GEM foils, and use of protection resistors to limit the available energy in case of a discharge,

+The three amplification stages of a GE1$\slash$1 chamber are set to slightly different gains by applying different voltages across the foils.
+The voltage across the first GEM foil is 3$\%$ higher than the second GEM foil, which itself is 5$\%$ higher than the third foil.
+This configuration significantly reduces the probability of discharge because of the gain sharing between the three amplification stages.
+Furthermore, because of separate amplification stages and an independent readout plane, the propagation of a streamer before further amplification is considerably diminished and the probability is reduced for inducing large signals on the readout board, preventing damage to the detector and electronics.